Deadline: September 21

 Advances in medical technology mean people are living longer than ever.
 This comes with its own set of challenges, however, as the healthcare industry tries to cope with an unprecedented growth in population.
-The OU Extended Campus Bachelor of Arts - Lifespan Care Administration emphasizes caregiving best practices across the lifespan, preparing graduates to provide quality care no matter the healthcare environment.
+The OU College of Professional and Continuing Studies Bachelor of Arts - Lifespan Care Administration emphasizes caregiving best practices across the lifespan, preparing graduates to provide quality care no matter the healthcare environment.

 There are now specialized healthcare roles that span all stages of life, and specialists are needed in the fields of pediatrics, adolescence, disability, and geriatrics.
 Our Bachelor of Arts - Lifespan Care Administration is an accredited, flexible, and affordable degree program designed to improve the essential knowledge and skills of care facility staff and administrators.

 This healthcare degree can be customized based on your individual interest—whether that interest is in care for children, adolescents, or the elderly.
 With classes that cater to your unique needs, you will quickly gain knowledge that you can apply to your responsibilities and goals across the range of human development and will become familiar with the theoretical, ethical, and legal issues related to caregiving.